Or3stis/apparatus/docs/index.md

 ## Color themes

 ASTo supports a light and a dark color theme.
 The colors themes are based on Atom's [One Dark](https://github.com/atom/one-dark-syntax) and [One Light](https://github.com/atom/one-light-syntax).
-You can switch between the themes by typing `:toggle` in ASTo's console (bottom right corner, cmd/ctrl + l).
+To switch between themes use the toggle button on the bottom left corner.

 \- _Note in performance_.
 If you render a graph with more than a thousand nodes, depending on your hardware, you might detect some performance issues.
 The reason is that the default label rendering of nodes and edges in ASTo is quite expensive.
 Rendering label on nodes and edges along with directional arrows is expensive.
 To improve performance you can hide the labels and the directional arrows by pressing the `label` button.